Quick search Find article

 Scope

-The primary mission of the European Journal of Physics is to assist in maintaining and improving the standard of taught physics in universities and other institutes of higher education.
+The primary mission of European Journal of Physics is to assist in maintaining and improving the standard of taught physics in universities and other institutes of higher education.

 Authors submitting articles must indicate the usefulness of their material to physics education and make clear the level of readership (undergraduate, graduate, general physicist, or specialist) for which the article is intended.
 Submissions that omit this information or which, in the publisher's opinion, do not contribute to the above mission will not be considered for publication.